scarrazza/apfel/README.md

 ## Download

-You may obtain APFEL directly from the github repository:
+You can obtain APFEL directly from the github repository:

 https://github.com/scarrazza/apfel/releases

-For the last development version you may clone the master code:
+For the last development version you can clone the master code:

 ```Shell
 git clone https://github.com/scarrazza/apfel.git